SVG CSS vs Inline Styles vs Presentation Attributes in C#

 Inline styles provide more flexibility than presentation attributes while remaining tightly bound to the element they style.
 They are commonly encountered in SVG files produced by:

-They are also useful when styling needs to override existing CSS rules without restructuring the document.
+They are also useful when a specific element must override existing CSS rules without restructuring the document.

 Styling Priority and Override Behavior